What Is Idiopathic Toe Walking?

 - Splints—called ankle foot orthoses (AFOs)—to hold the foot and ankle in a stretched position.

 - A series of ankle casts—called serial casts— which are changed every two weeks.
 These are usually worn for a total of 4 or 6 weeks to create a prolonged (lasting) stretch position.
 Children can walk and play as usual while the casts are on.
 AFO splints sometimes follow serial casting.
+This means working with our orthotics team.

 - Injections into the muscle with a tone-reducing medicine, such as botulinum toxin.
 Casting and splints sometimes follow injections.